 Fig. 10.
-FFT display of room recording after processing by deconvolutional filter (0-5 kHz range)
+FFT display of room recording after processing by deconvolutional filter (0-5 kHz range).

 When the training examiner is completely satisfied that the individual has a good mastery of tape enhancement techniques and equipment, moot court training is then given to assess verbal responses and demeanor under courtroom conditions.
 The moot court exercises are made as stressful as possible with experienced FBI personnel and lawyers acting as judges, attorneys, and jury members.
 Wide latitude is allowed in the questioning to force the nearly trained individual to cope with difficult legal and technical concepts that are often encountered during cross-examination.
-With the concurrence of supervisory personnel and other examiners, the trainee is approved to receive and conduct enbancement cases with an overview process continuing for a few months.
+With the concurrence of supervisory personnel and other examiners, the trainee is approved to receive and conduct enhancement cases with an overview process continuing for a few months.

-& EVIDENCE HANDLING
+6 EVIDENCE HANDLING

 Since enhancement examinations utilize original tape recordings that may subsequently be admitted in criminal and civil proceedings, evidence handling procedures are exceedingly important.
 Every step from receipt until return to the contributor is carefully monitored and documented.
-Areas of concern include custody, storage and transport of the original recordings and the enhanced copies.
+Areas of concern include custody, storage, and transport of the original recordings and the enhanced copies.

 The chain of custody of the evidence from date of receipt until its release to the contributor or other party is set forth in written form-ledgers, work notes, signed receipts, evidence envelopes, and so on.
 While in the laboratory, the evidence is usually assigned to only one examiner to simplify accountability and possible future testimony.
-Evidence is stored at normal room temperature in a security file or a sturdy lockable cabinet. in an area that is secured when unattended.
+Evidence is stored at normal room temperature in a security file or a sturdy lockable cabinet in an area that is secured when unattended.
 In addition the laboratory is housed in a secured building.
-Access to the evidence is strictly limited to necessary personnel. and is stored well away from magnetic fields produced. by loudspeakers, transformers, and other devices Transport of evidential recordings is only handled in four ways.
-1) registered mail: 2) overnight delivery services with signature confirmation (no express mail).
+Access to the evidence is strictly limited to necessary personnel and is stored well away from magnetic fields produced by loudspeakers, transformers, and other devices.
+Transport of evidential recordings is only handled in four ways: 1) registered mail, 2) overnight delivery services with signature confirmation (no express mail).
+3) courier, and 4) personal delivery.
+All, except personal delivery, are forwarded in a sealed condition with at leas: 3 in of packing between the tapes and the outside of the box to avoid the possible effects of stray magnetic fields and improper handling.